banach-space/zz_synth/README.md

 The unit testing is implemented with the aid of Google's mocking and unit-testing frameworks, gmock and gtest respectively.
 Otherwise, no external libraries are used.

-The attached build system is reqursive and every build command should be envoked from the top directory.
+The attached build system is recursive and every build command should be invoked from the top directory.
 For example, in order to build the **read_write_wav** testbench, type the following:
 ```
 make unit_tests/read_write_wav TARGET=new
 ```
-The **TARGET** variable is defined so that it can be passed to makefiles in subdirectories.
-Simple
+The **TARGET** variable is defined so that the requested target type is passed to makefiles in sub-directories.
+The following, fairly standard approach, is insufficient:
 ```
 make unit_tests/read_write_wav new
 ```
-won't work.

 The purpose of this project
 ----------------------------